 Professional dog groomers are a must for certain breeds, such as Poodles, Yorkies, Maltese, Springers, and others with hair that grows long.
-Unlike fur, hair doesn’t shed, and it will keep growing until it gets cut–just like yours.
+Unlike fur, hair doesn’t shed as much, and it will keep growing until it gets cut — just like yours.

 Even if your dog has fur instead of hair, groomers are helpful if your dog deeply hates baths.
 They’ve got lots of tried-and-true techniques for making even the most bath-averse canine behave.

 What’s your technique for bathing your dog?
 Do you have any tricks for getting them into the tub?
 Let us know in the comments below!